scaled/scaled/README.md

 In normal operation, the Scaled core editor loads installed packages into a tree of custom class loaders.
 A package can depend on other packages, or on plain old Maven or Ivy dependencies.
-This allows packages to be loaded and unloaded on demand, but confuses the crap out of useful development tools like JRebel.
+This allows packages to be loaded and unloaded on demand, but confuses the crap out of useful developmen tools like JRebel.
 It also results in a massive proliferation of little projects, which can be annoying to build.

 When running Scaled from the `devel` package, the build system aggregates the editor and whatever extension package dependencies you care about into a single project.
 This is all included in a